 3. Set the Feed Rate and Spindle Speed

 Set the feed rate and spindle speed for the desired application before machining.
 The feed rate and spindle speed will depend on the material being cut, the depth of the cut, the width of the cut, and the size and material of the milling cutter.
-As a rule of thumb, the more material is removed, the harder the material, or the larger the cutter, the slower the feed rate and spindle speed.
+As a rule of thumb, harder materials, deeper cuts, or larger cutters generally require slower spindle speeds and feed rates to avoid tool wear or chatter.

 4. Perform Machining